Methodologies

 Trendlines

-Population trendlines are fitted from the selected chart window.-The model accounts for weekly rhythm.-Longer ranges can also account for annual seasonality.-Short windows can still move quickly around updates, holidays, and Double XP.Read the line as directional, not definitive.
+Population trendlines are fitted from the chart window.-The model controls for weekly rhythms.-Yearly ranges account for seasonality.-Short windows will still move quickly around updates, holidays, and Double XP.

 Peaks and lows